vadimpronin/guacamole-lite/docs/advanced-configuration.md

 ## Client Options

 The `clientOptions` object is where you define the behavior and capabilities of your `guacamole-lite` instance.
-It allows you to set up encryption for secure communication, establish default settings for various connection types, configure logging levels, and specify which connection settings can be overridden by query parameters.
+It allows you to set up encryption for secure token handling, establish default settings for various connection types, configure logging levels, and specify which connection settings can be overridden by query parameters.

 Here's a high-level view of the `clientOptions` structure: